MRo47/KalmanFilter/readme.md

 A 2D kalman filter tutorial for self<sub>t+dt</sub> and a stanger from space time.

-To design a kalman filter for an object moving on a 2D plane with 3 degrees of freedom (traslation in x, traslation in y and rotation along z).
+To design a kalman filter for an object moving on a 2D plane with 3 degrees of freedom (traslation in x, traslation in y and rotation along z or yaw).

 ## The motion model